robbyorsag/pands-problem-set/README.md

 # pands-problem-set
-#Solution to problem 1 :
+# Solution to problem 1
  Entering a positive integer

  Setting the beggining value from which Python will start to add numbers in the range from 0 up to x+1, to zero